+What are benzos?
 Benzodiazepines are a class of prescription medication used to treat conditions that cause excessive nerve activity in the brain.
-They work by affecting the brain’s gamma-aminobutyric acid (GABA) production, producing mild to severe depression of the central nervous system and sedation.
+They affect the brain’s gamma-aminobutyric acid (GABA) production, producing mild to severe depression of the central nervous system and sedation.
 This sedates and calms the patient.
-These medications are effective at reducing brain activity, which may be required to treat certain conditions.
-Prolonged use may cause physical dependency.
-Itis essential that those who are prescribed them follow their doctors’ instructions carefully to avoid future problems with abuse.

-Adults are commonly prescribed this class of drug for a wide variety of physiological and psychological disorders.
+Adults commonly have prescriptions for benzos for various physiological and psychological disorders.
 Psychological conditions treated with benzodiazepines include panic attacks, anxiety disorders, sleepiness, and excessive nervousness.
 Physical problems such as seizures, muscle spasms, alcoholism, and status epilepticus can also be treated with benzodiazepines.

 Treatment for Anxiety Disorders